Jardin Anglais

 The Jardin anglais (literally "English garden") is an urban park in Geneva, Switzerland, situated at the location of an ancient harbor and a wood.
 It marks the beginning of the Quai Gustave-Ador.

 The park was created in 1855.
-In 1863 the building process of the Pont du Mont-Blanc changed the park to its actual form – a trapezoid/trapezium of 25430 m^{2}.
+In 1863 the building process of the Pont du Mont-Blanc changed the park to its actual form – a trapezoid of 25430 m2.

-The park hosts the Le monument national and the L'horloge fleurie (or Flower clock), besides several pavilions, a sculpted bronze fountain by Alexis Andre and a coffeehouse.
+The park hosts the Le monument national and the L'horloge fleurie (or Flower clock), besides several pavilions, a sculpted bronze fountain by Alexis Andre, and a coffeehouse.

-Annually, it hosts the Geneva Christmas Market.
+It hosts the annual Geneva Christmas Market.